KernelCaleb/Kustonomicon/Queries/Azure Activity - VM/AzActivity-VM_MultipleVMsDeletedByCallerInShortTime.md

 # Azure Activity - VM: Multiple VMs Deleted in a Short Period of Time by Single Caller

 ### Description
-This query detects when a single caller deletes a large number of VMs in a short period of time.
+This query detects when a single caller deletes a large number of VMs in a short period of time, 1 hour.

 ### Query
 ```kql